Everything you need to know about Miley Cyrus and Liam Hemsworth’s 10-year relationship

 - Getty Images/Jason Merritt

-Hemsworth and Cyrus walked the red carpet together for the first time during the 2010 Elton John AIDS Foundation Academy Award Party.
+Hemsworth and Cyrus walked the red carpet together for the first time during the 2010 Elton John AIDS Foundation Academy Awards Viewing Party.
 The pair confirmed that night that they were dating.

 Later that month, they walked the red carpet for “The Last Song” together.